User Interface Basics

 Areas

-Throughout the help we make consistent use of names for the areas in the user interface.
+Throughout the Help pages, we consistently use names for the areas in the user interface.
 Below you'll see the area names for the Visual Designer.

 Website Menubar